thanhnguyen2187/islet-site/content/posts/yet-another-SICP-advocating.md

 SICP stands for ["Structure and Interpretation of Computer Programs"](http://mitpress.mit.edu/sicp/full-text/book/book.html), also known as ["The Wizard Book"](https://wiki.c2.com/?TheWizardBook) is a book known for its challenging subjects, exercises, and rather "weird" writing style.

-I finished the first chapter, and working on the second chapter.
+I finished the first chapter and working on the second chapter.
 The "LISP enlightenment" that people jokes about has not came upon me yet, but I found my thoughts on programming better already.

 ![lisp-enlightenment](../images/lisp-enlightenment.png)